 The cycle of drugs

-Back in the 90s when rock kapak (slow rock music) was dominating the music industry, Iklim was among the bands on the peak of their career.
+Back in the 90s when rock kapak (slow rock music) was dominating the music industry, Iklim was among the bands at the peak of their career.
 But all that was destroyed when the late singer Saleem, the lead vocal, was arrested for abusing heroin in 1996.

 Released from jail, he attempted to revive his singing career before falling back into the drug circle in 2005, this time for the mixture of heroin and monoacetylmorphine.